Syndicate (song)

 "Syndicate" is a song by Denver-based rock band the Fray.
-It is the opening track and the third single from their eponymous second studio album.
-It was released on January 12, 2010, for radio airplay, while the music video was released on February 9, 2010.
-Despite a generally positive critical reception, the song is the lowest charting single from the album.
+It is the opening track and the fourth single from their eponymous second studio album.
+It was released on January 12, 2010, for radio airplay, and the music video was released on February 9, 2010.
+While received positively by critics, the song is the lowest-charting single from the album.

 Critical reception

 AbsolutePunk stated the song had "a winning piano line" and commented upon its musical style, saying it "pushed out into a grander, denser sound than found before."
 Sputnikmusic called it an "uplifting opener."

 Music video

 The music video, directed by Mark Pellington, premiered on February 9, 2010, on Yahoo!
 Music.
 The video is abstract in concept.
 It makes use of the multiple exposure technique: most scenes feature the band members' faces overlapping, rather than showing each of them individually.
 However, a few scenes do show the band members performing separately.
 Various miscellaneous objects and people are interspersed in the sequences, while the entire video is set against a glittering blood red and yellow background.
 This is the second time Pellington is working with the band; he had earlier directed a video for "How to Save a Life" in 2007.

-The music video uses the "Radio Remix Version" of the song which adds extra vocals towards the end of the song, although the length of the remix is the same as that of the album version.
+The music video uses the "Radio Remix Version" of the song, which retains the same length but features a slightly different vocal mix on the hook and outro.